Inspectorch: Efficient rare event exploration in solar observations: Summary and conclusions

 \item Across all datasets examined, the method consistently isolates extreme events occupying only a very small fraction of the data (typically $\sim$0.1\%).
 These rare samples exhibit distinctive spectral or temporal signatures indicative of extreme physical conditions or unresolved dynamic processes that are often overlooked or diluted by standard analysis techniques such as clustering or threshold-based selection.

 \item The probabilistic output of \Inspectorch\ provides actionable guidance for prioritizing scientific follow-up.
-In particular, it can be used to focus computationally expensive spectropolarimetric inversions \citep{DiazBaso2021_heating} on the most unusual and potentially most informative events, enabling physical insight before committing significant computational resources.
+In particular, it can be used to focus computationally expensive spectropolarimetric inversions \fix{onto targeted sub-regions \citep[e.g.,][]{DiazBaso2021_heating}} on the most unusual and potentially most informative events, enabling physical insight before using significant computational resources.
 This capability will become increasingly important as dataset sizes continue to grow.

 \item A direct comparison with the widely used Isolation Forest algorithm demonstrates that \Inspectorch\ offers a substantially larger dynamic range in anomaly scores through its log-probability estimates.
 This suggests a higher sensitivity to subtle but physically meaningful deviations from typical behavior.